 As you review your list, make note of the “soft skills” that relate to each item.
 For example, if you volunteer at the local food bank and have identified organization as a skill, you may also consider listing teamwork or the ability to work under pressure as additional skills.
 For specific, task-related job skills, think about the general aptitudes they require - the specific skill interfacing with others might require additional skills like verbal communication and close attention to detail.

 As unemployment continues to rise, hiring managers have even less time to review applicants, which is why it is essential to highlight transferable skills throughout the job searching process.
 Career professionals know the ins and outs of the hiring process and can help you identify and enhance the skills you already have.
-A professional résumé writer can optimize your résumé to call out your transferable skills and teach you how best to communicate your value and to match the positions you are seeking.
+A professional resume writer can optimize your resume to call out your transferable skills and teach you how best to communicate your value and to match the positions you are seeking.

 Active members of the workforce can also benefit from a better understanding of their transferable skills as their jobs adapt to the changing needs of a more digital society.
-Career professionals help job seekers to use existing skills to their advantage to increase job security, pursue career advancement, and even enhance income.
+Career professionals help jobseekers to use existing skills to their advantage to increase job security, pursue career advancement, and even enhance income.
 No one can know for sure all of the ways that the job market will change as a result of the COVID-19 crisis, so using transferable skills to your benefit is a way to be prepared for and showcase your strengths and abilities in these unprecedented times.